zhu-weijie/sync-sphere/dsa.md

 (25:00) No extra space, no reversing strings, just two pointers doing a clean pass through the input.
 And that's why the two-pointer pattern is so powerful for problems like this.
 Let's move on to the next one.
 All right, now let's look at another super common interview problem.
 It uses the same direction two pointers technique.
 Finding the middle of a linked list.

-(25:19) The problem is simple on the surface.
-Given a linked list, return the middle node.
-And if the list has an even number of nodes, you return the second middle one.
-So for something like 0 points to 1, 1 to 2, 2 to 3, and 3 to 4, the middle is clearly two.
-But how do we find that efficiently in just one pass?
-Let's walk through the code and break it down.

 ```python
 class ListNode:
     def __init__(self, val=0, next=None):